IverMartinson/MegaDumbOS/README.md

 &emsp;Use `eject /dev/YOURDEVICEHERE` to eject the drive.
 Replace YOURDEVICEHERE with the correct device.

 ### 6: Boot Into MegaDumbOS
 &emsp;Finally, restart the computer.
 Then, boot into the BOIS or boot menu.
 It may vary from manufacturer, but usually when you see the manufacturer logo, you should press F2, F12 or DEL.
 Then go to the boot section.
-You should see your removable drive.
+You should see your drive.
 Then select it and boot it.

-There you go!
+# How To Run Or Install MegaDumbOS On Windows

+## Running With Emulator (VirtualBox) On Windows

+### Preface
+&emsp;Please note that some features of MegaDumbOS may not function properly on VirtualBox, as it was designed for Linux on QEMU.

+### 1: Makefile
+&emsp;The first step is to run the makefile.
+Run it with `make windows`.
+Be sure to be in the same folder.

+### 2: Install VirtualBox
+&emsp;Go to [the VirtualBox downloads page](https://www.virtualbox.org/wiki/Downloads) and click `Windows Hosts`.
+Then run the exe.

+### 3: Use VirtualBox
+&emsp;Open VirtualBox.
+Click the new button.
+For ISO select the newley built `output.iso` in the build folder.
+Follow the rest of the steps.

+### 4: Run MegaDumbOS
+&emsp;After creating the virtual machine, double-click on the VM's entry in the machine list in VirtualBox Manager.
+Select the VM's entry in the machine list in VirtualBox Manager, and click Start in the toolbar the top of the window.

+## Installing MegaDumbOS On Windows

+### 1: Makefile
+&emsp;The first step is to run the makefile.
+Run it with `make windows`.
+Be sure to be in the same folder.

+### 2: Download Rufus
+&emsp;Go to [the Rufus download page](https://rufus.ie/downloads/) and download the latest version.

+### 3: Run Rufus
+&emsp;Run the exe that you downloaded.
+Click the `SELECT` button and select the newly built `output.iso`.
+Then, if it isn't allready selected, chose the correct device that you want MegaDumbOS on.
+Finally, click the start button.